Jeremy enjoys dueling in between working as a chemical analyst and campus building manager.

 5. Mausoleum of the Emperor

-Mausoleum allows you to use your own Life Points instead; for each creature you'd have to tribute, you may instead pay 1000 Life Points.
-Obviously, this reduces your life, but makes it far easier to call forth strong monsters.
+Mausoleum allows you to use your own Life Points to this end; for each creature you'd have to tribute, you instead pay 1000 Life Points.
+Obviously, this reduces your life, but it also makes it far easier to call forth strong monsters.
 Combine it with cards like Golden Ladybug to replenish your life, then devastate your rival with a formidable creature.

 4. Closed Forest

-Then, it'll boost the strength of your Beast-type monsters by 100 for each monster (of any type) in your "Graveyard" (discard pile).
-If you play at least a few Beast types, they'll receive a substantial boost, and the forest will guard against enemy fields.
-Definitely a recommended card, especially for decks full of Beasts.
+Then, it'll boost the strength of your Beast-type monsters by 100 for each monster (of any type) in your Graveyard.
+If you play at least a few Beast types, they'll receive a substantial boost, and the forest will guard against enemy fields, making it a useful addition to many decks.